ettore9x9/jn-rs/README.md

 ### Driver assistance

 >The driver assistance modality uses the `driver_assistance` node, described in the second assignment, slightly changed to be turned on and off when it is used or not.
+For this reason, the code of the node is written in C++.
- The `client_drive_assistance.py` file contains the function to send a request to the `driver_assistance` node through the Command service, defined in the `srv` folder.
+>The `client_drive_assistance.py` file contains the function to send a request to the `driver_assistance` node through the Command service, defined in the `srv` folder.

 ### User interface

 >The user interface of the program is in `user_interface.py`.
-It is implemented with the `curses` library, dividing the terminal into windows and calling specific functions to print strings and receive user inputs.
+It is implemented with the *curses* library, dividing the terminal into windows and calling specific functions to print strings and receive user inputs.
  The class `windows_organiser` stores all information about the user interface and implements some modes to make the code slighter.

 >This is the user interface for the autonomous driving modality: